-- Provide a sanitary waste disposal facility as per the CPCB guidelines for the management of sanitary waste (as per Solid Waste Management Rules, 2016).
-Installation of an Incinerator is recommended in campus - Green building guidelines with ECBC compliance should be adopted for future expansion projects of the College. - Environmental Monitoring i.e. (Ambient Air Quality monitoring, Stack Monitoring of DG sets, and Water monitoring need to be conducted by the State Pollution Control Committee, approved laboratory) should be conducted periodically. - Agreement with third-party authorized vendors should be done for different types of waste management, such as paper recycling, e-waste, BMW, Plastic waste, etc. - Eco-friendly parameters should be included in the purchase of articles and goods for the campus. - The college should run Conservation awareness campaigns like online sessions and webinars for students and staff.
+- Provide sanitary waste disposal facility as per the CPCB guidelines for management of sanitary waste (as per Solid Waste Management Rules, 2016).
+Installation of Incinerator is recommended in campus - Green building guidelines with ECBC compliance should be adopted for future expansion projects of the College. - Environmental Monitoring i.e. (Ambient Air Quality monitoring, Stack Monitoring of DG sets, Water monitoring need to be conducted by State Pollution Control Committee, approved laboratory) should be conducted periodically. - Agreement with third party authorised vendors should be done for different types of waste management, such as paper recycling, e-waste, BMW, Plastic waste, etc. - Eco-friendly parameters should be included in the purchase of articles and goods for the campus. - College should run Conservation awareness campaigns like online sessions and webinars for students and staff.